Billy the Fish: Episode Four

 Meanwhile, Tommy Brown is putting the finishing touches to Fulchester's preparations.
 But Billy flies into Brown Fox.
 Syd discovers Billy has injured his fin and could be out of action for six weeks.
 Brown Fox apologizes.
 On the day of the big match, Fulchester Stadium is buzzing with excitement.
 Gus Parker is delighted - with Billy out of the action, Grimforth are home and dry.
 However, as the teams emerge, the crowd is thrilled to discover Billy is playing after all, on a crutch!
 Syd says Billy has got a big heart.
 Tommy Brown says he has courage - he'll go out there and give 110 percent for the full 90 minutes.
 But as the game gets under way, Billy is beaten up by the Grimforth players.
 Suddenly, Grimforth break away on the left leg.
 However, for Billy, it becomes an own goal.

 In the changing room, Billy can hardly move his fin.
 However, Brown Fox knows a special Indian dance and demonstrates it to Tommy and Syd.
 Soon, Billy's fin is as good as new.
 The game restarts with Johnny X passing the football into the goalpost, making a goal.
 But with the scores level, Grimforth still have the advantage, only needing a draw to remain ahead and win the league trophy.
 Gus Parker orders them to "take no chances!"
 With only seconds left, Billy starts a move from inside his own 18-yard area.
 He passes the ball to Brown Fox, causing her to control it with her breasts, but this only causes the referee to give out a penalty.

 A deathly hush falls on Fulchester Stadium.
 It is all up to Billy now.
 He is the only one that can save the team.
-However, a save won't be enough.
+However, a save will not be enough.
 A goal is also needed at the other end in order to win.
-Billy prepares to make a split second decision: to dart to the left or to the right?
+Billy prepares to make a split-second decision: to dart to the left or to the right?
 The ball is kicked towards him, but Billy notices it's going the other way!
 Billy has to change direction before it is too late!
 Groaning loudly in pain, he manages to move towards the ball and divert it!
 The ball moves over to Brown Fox who passes it on.
 But before the ball has crossed the line, the final whistle blows for the end of the match.
 The narrator announces that Grimforth City have won the match instead of Fulchester United, and they are champions of the league trophy....

 But the players are wrong.
 The referee apologizes for blowing the whistle, saying that he was just testing it.
 He tells everyone that the goal stands and that Fulchester have won the league trophy and the match.